jwmatthews/kyma_poc/example_output/helloworld_mdb_custom_rules/quarkus_springboot.md

 * Labels: konveyor.io/source=java-ee, konveyor.io/target=quarkus
 * Incidents
   * file:///tmp/source-code/src/main/webapp/WEB-INF/beans.xml
-      * `beans.xml` descriptor content is ignored and it could be removed from the application..
-Refer to the guide referenced below to check the supported CDI feature in Quarkus.
+      * Message: '`beans.xml` descriptor content is ignored and it could be removed from the application..
+Refer to the guide referenced below to check the supported CDI feature in Quarkus.'
 ### #1 - dependency-removal-for-quarkus-00000
 * Category: mandatory
 * Effort: 1